DB-Engineering/Google-Onboarding-Tool-19/README.md

 ## Known deficiencies and future development

 The following is a list of issues that need to be addressed before widespread use:
-	- Add rigorous typing to all methods
+* Add rigorous typing to all methods
-	- make the necessary fields in handler and representations private
+* Make the necessary fields in `handler.py` and `representations.py` private
+* Increase the match success rate of the rules JSON (and potentially provide tooling or templates for users to create their own ruleset)